-Amid all the technical questions about expected progeny differences (EPDs), interims and new selection tools, a frequent question comes to our office: What does an average Angus cow weigh?
-Some of the interest stems from the Association's publication of mature size EPDs and the use of these genetic values in the weaned calf (\$W) and cow energy (\$EN) bioeconomic indexes.
+Typically, each fall season a frequent question comes to our office: What does an average Angus cow weigh?
+Some of the interest stems from the Association's publication of mature size expected progeny differences (EPDs) and the use of these genetic values in the weaned calf (\$W) bioeconomic index.
 In an effort to answer the popular question, let's examine the phenotypic database on hand in Angus Herd Improvement Records (AHIR®).